vaginessa/blog/books/go-cookbook/advanced-command-execution-with-osexec.md

 We can also call `cmd.StdinPipe()`, which returns `io.WriteCloser`.
 It's more complicated but gives more control over writing.

 ## Changing environment of executed program

-Things you need to know about using of environment variables in Go:
+Things to know about environment variables in Go:
 * `os.Environ()` returns `[]string` where each string is in form of `FOO=bar`, where `FOO` is the name of environment variable and `bar` is the value
 * `os.Getenv("FOO")` returns the value of environment variable.